 In support of the teachings of the Roman Catholic Church and our University Vincentian mission, we are committed to providing a holistic moral education.
 Therefore, we do not condone the following in the residence halls: cohabitation, exploitative relationships, and daytime or overnight visitors/residents involved in sexual intimacy.

 Visitation is a privilege, not a right.
 Visitors may not infringe on the rights of other residents to study, sleep, or to socialize in their room/suite/building.
 Residents are fully responsible for the actions and behaviors of their visitors.

 The following policies will be in place for the 2022-2023 academic year, as long as health conditions permit:

 Non-St. John's University persons will be permitted to enter the residence halls beginning on Wednesday, August 31, 2022.

 St. John’s student to student visitation is permitted beginning on Saturday, August 27, 2022.

-All daytime visitors must be vaccinated for COVID-19 and are required to present their COVID-19 vaccination card upon request (actual card or screenshot) verifying at least 1 shot of J&J or 2 shots of Pfizer or Moderna.
+All daytime visitors must be vaccinated for COVID-19 and are required to present their COVID-19 vaccination card upon request (actual card or screenshot) verifying at least 2 doses of Moderna/Novavax/Pfizer or 1 dose of J&J/Janssen (or a complete series of a WHO-approved COVID vaccine).
 Visitors who are not able to provide proof of vaccination to COVID-19 will not be permitted to enter the residence halls.